NOTICE OF UPGRADE

 COMPANY DATE DELISTED REASON

-FIREFINCH LIMITED (FFX) 01 Jul 24 we understand ASX removed the company from listing because its securities have been suspended from quotation for a continuous period of two years
+EQUUS MINING LIMITED (EQE) 16 Mar 25 we understand the company was delisted because its securities have been suspended from trading for a continuous period of more than 2 years

 Please click on the appropriate year below to see in csv format, companies delisted in that calendar year along with the date, official ASX reason and our explanation for the delisting.
 (Note that our explanation includes the amount of consideration payable to shareholders where a company has been taken over or merged.)